dansleboby/ZoomPHP-sdk/docs/Api/ChatChannelsAccountLevelApi.md

     new GuzzleHttp\Client(),
     $config
 );
-$channel_id = "channel_id_example"; // string | Unique Identifier of the Channel from where you would like to remove a member.
+$channel_id = 'channel_id_example'; // string | Unique Identifier of the Channel from where you would like to remove a member.
 This can be retrieved from the [List Channels API](https://marketplace.zoom.us/docs/api-reference/zoom-api/chat-channels/getchannels).
-$member_id = "member_id_example"; // string | Email address of the member whom you would like to be remove from the channel.
+$member_id = 'member_id_example'; // string | Email address of the member whom you would like to be remove from the channel.
-$user_id = "user_id_example"; // string | Unique identifier of the channel owner.
+$user_id = 'user_id_example'; // string | Unique identifier of the channel owner.

 try {
     $result = $apiInstance->removeAChannelMember($channel_id, $member_id, $user_id);